rbadrinath/FCP/README.md

 * hello\_world.[ch] : A very trivial program with printf and include
 * stats.c		 : Compute trivial statistic, average, some other stuff
 * input\_output.c : A description of the normal way to use scanf and printf
+* limit\_explore.c : A simple exploration of integer number limits.

 ### Understanding types:
 conversions.c : print a character as integer and an integer as character etc.